snowdriftcoop/snowdrift/BEGINNERS.md

-In general, when you see a list of commands to enter, you may enter them in one-at-a-time exactly as you see them, or you can copy and paste a collection of commands all of them at once.
+In general, when you see a list of commands to enter, you may enter them in one-at-a-time exactly as you see them, or you can copy and paste a collection of commands all at once.

 Note that, in most cases, you must use Ctrl+Shift+V to paste into the terminal.
 For historical reasons, Ctrl+V does something else in most terminals.